isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

    ii.
 The tenant-occupier suffered at least a 35% drop in average monthly gross income at the outlet level from 1 April to 31 May 2020, compared to 1 April to 31 May 2019, or alternative periods if the tenant-occupier was not operational as of 1 Apr 2019<sup><a href="#fn10">10</a></sup>.

-a)  <u>For NPOs</u>: The tenant-occupier suffered at least a 35% drop in average monthly gross income at the entity level from April to May 2020, compared to April to May 2019, or alternative periods if the tenant-occupier was not operational as of 1 Apr 2019<sup><a href="#fn11">11</a></sup>.
+b)  <u>For NPOs</u>: The tenant-occupier suffered at least a 35% drop in average monthly gross income at the entity level from April to May 2020, compared to April to May 2019, or alternative periods if the tenant-occupier was not operational as of 1 Apr 2019<sup><a href="#fn11">11</a></sup>.

 <p><sup id="fn5">5.
 If the tenant-occupier has not carried on business for 12 months or longer as at the last day of the its financial year ending on a date in 2018, but has carried on business for 12 months or longer as at the last day of its financial year ending on a date in the year 2019, the reference period will be FY2019 instead.
 If the foregoing does not apply, but the tenant-occupier has carried on business for 12 months or longer as at the last day of its financial year ending on a date in the year 2020, where the date is on or before March 2020, the reference period will be FY 2020.
 For any other case, the tenant-occupier’s average monthly revenue from the time the tenant-occupier commenced business until 31 March 2020 (both dates inclusive) will be extrapolated for comparison against the S$100 million annual revenue threshold.
 Please refer to Regulation 4 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 for details. <a href="#fn5" title="Jump back to footnote 5 in the text.">↩</a></sup></p>
 <p><sup id="fn6">6.
 Please refer to Regulation 2 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 for the definition of “entity”. <a href="#fn6" title="Jump back to footnote 6 in the text.">↩</a></sup></p>